A Visual History

 Behind every rock hit, there are names you've never heard.
 Producers who shaped the sound.
 Engineers who captured it.
 Session musicians who played on more hits than the stars themselves.

-The Session Musicians: The Wrecking Crew in Los Angeles played on more #1 hits than anyone can count.
-Drummer Hal Blaine played on 40 #1 singles.
+Phil Spector created the 'Wall of Sound' at Gold Star Studios.
+George Martin was the 'Fifth Beatle.'
+The Wrecking Crew in Los Angeles played on more #1 hits than anyone can count—drummer Hal Blaine played on 40 #1 singles.
 Bassist Carol Kaye played on 'Good Vibrations,' 'Wichita Lineman,' and thousands more.

 The Funk Brothers at Motown played on more #1 hits than the Beatles, Elvis, Rolling Stones, and Beach Boys combined—yet most died unknown and uncompensated.

-Chapter XIV
+Chapter 14

 The break is always playing.
 The amp is always on.
 The noise continues.